Mesitis/community/README.md

 ## Canopy Developer Community Page
 *Sample code and all things community*

 [Canopy](https:/canopy.cloud) is a data aggregation and analytics platform.
-We are currently targeting the high networth client segment.
+We are currently targeting the high networth client segment, however the data structure is flexible enough to handle all uses ranging from personal finance management for a mass affluent user all the way to risk managing a derivative trading book at a bank.

 High Networth clients have complex holdings.
 These holdings are spread over financial (e.g. bonds and equities) and non-financial (e.g. real estate and art) assets all over the world with multiple custodians.
 Data about these holdings is available in various non standard formats ranging from proper data feeds and PDF statements all the way down to Excel sheets and hand written notes.